AdoptOpenJDK/mjprof/README.md

 ===========
 mjstack reads its standard input and writes to standard output so  you can pipe jstack output to it or stream a saved jstack output (or even several) into it.
 The following example will filter out all the threads which are not in RUNNABLE state.
 `jstack -l pid | ./mjs.sh **contains**/state,RUNNABLE/`

-The commands pass to mjstack are several building blocks concatenated with .
-Parameters to building blocks are wrapped with / (instead of () {} or [] which are special chars in the shell) and seperated by ,
+The commands pass to mjstack are several building blocks concatenated with . (comma) Parameters to building blocks are wrapped with / (instead of () {} or [] which are special chars in the shell) and seperated by ,

 Building Blocks
 ===============